cap-js/docs/guides/databases-postgres.md

 ### With a Deployer App

 When deploying to Cloud Foundry, this can be accomplished by providing a simple deployer app.
-Similar to HANA deployer apps, it is auto-generated for PostgreSQL-enabled projects by running
+Similar to SAP HANA deployer apps, it is auto-generated for PostgreSQL-enabled projects by running

 ```sh
 cds build